ibm-cloud-docs/assistant/access-control.md

 ## Granting users access to your resources
 {: #access-control-task}

-Only one person can edit an intent, entity, or a dialog node at a time.
-If multiple people work on the same item at the same time, then the changes that are made by the person who saves their changes last are the only changes applied.
-Changes that are made at the same time by someone else and that are saved first are not retained.
-Coordinate the updates that you plan to make with your team members to prevent anyone from losing their work.
-{: important}

 1. If you plan to give a user access to a single skill or assistant in your service instance, get the ID for the skill or assistant.
 You need to provide the ID in a later step.